 All that said – realize that every family is different in ways obvious and those not so much so.

 Recently our daughter-in-law got her master’s degree in special education.
 It seemed the perfect occasion to present her with an antique desktop school bell handed down in the family.
-I also offered her all or her choice (or none) of antique Indiana school books that came down in my family.
+I also offered her all, her choice (or none) of the antique Indiana school books that came down in my family.
 She took a few, one that clear as that bell tone, contained my grandfather’s name and the year 1903.
 It makes me happy that she has it.

 But once you give something away, it’s no longer yours.
 You have to let it go.
 I don’t have a problem with that.
 Our joy came in seeing her accept these family tokens.
 That joy is far greater than having a book and a bell linger on our shelf.

 So what would I put in my one bag of final possessions?
 I’ll go with the classic response: Family photos.
 Then I’d smoosh down the photos and add choice cards and letters received over a lifetime, and, well, all that would fill the bag beyond the brim.
 I'm good at smooshing.